Tinkerforge/doc/en/source/Hardware/Bricklets/Motorized_Linear_Poti.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now control the position of the potentiometer with the GUI.

 .. image:: /Images/Bricklets/bricklet_motorized_linear_poti_brickv.jpg
    :scale: 100 %